Prune out what holds you back

 Some of those assumptions and beliefs will probably be about your capabilities and qualities.
 If that's the case, then seek feedback from people you trust, to check whether your assumptions and beliefs are correct.
 We are rarely able to see ourselves as others see us!

 Want to learn how to approach change like a gardener?
-Check out my forthcoming book.
+Check out my new book.